Biography of Elizabeth Fry

 1835: She speaks to the House of Lords on the state of Prisons.
 The Prison Act makes conditions harsher not lighter favouring the United States model.

-1838: Makes an official trip to France with Joseph.
-Holds a meeting at the Westminster Meeting House which is attended by nobility from Britain and the Continent.
+1838: She makes an official trip to France with Joseph.
+She holds a meeting at the Westminster Meeting House which is attended by nobility from Britain and the Continent.

 1839: Again visits France.

 1840: Elizabeth Fry holds a meeting with Queen Victoria.
 In june she attends the World Ant-Slavery convention at Exeter Hall, London.
 Fry opened a new school for nurses which was to inspire Florence Nightingale, who took some of Elizabeth’s nurses to the Crimean War.

 1841: She travels in Holland, Denmark and Germany.
 On her return she holds meetings with Prince Albert and Sir Robert Peel.